 Any payment from a compensation claim made on behalf of a client who is legally incapacitated, either due to their age or their mental health, goes into a trust and managed on their behalf.
 The funds are either held in savings until they reach 18 or are discharged from mental health care, or they are used to cover the cost of a victim’s additional medical and living expenses.

 The lawyers we work with at The Compensation Experts know that your claim is likely to have a faster and more positive outcome if you start it as soon as possible.
 Witnesses are more accurately able to recall events and provide a stronger statement, and other evidence is easier to obtain.

-Call today, or fill in our online contact form and one of our legal advisors will be happy to talk to you about your situation in a free, no-obligation consultation.
+Call today, or fill in our online contact form and one of our agents will be happy to talk to you about your situation in a free, no-obligation conversation.

 Am I eligible?

 If you have been harmed physically in the last 3 years, due to someone else’s negligence, the short answer is yes.